-13.3 The use of networked technologies
+4.3 The use of networked technologies

-13.3.1 The Internet and World Wide Web
+4.3.1 The Internet and World Wide Web

-While the Internet cannot yet be said to be a regular feature of school life, its usefulness for finding information about a given subject or topic was one of the most commonly cited strengths of networked technologies by teachers, pupils and parents.
+While the Internet cannot yet be said to be a regular feature of school life, its usefulness for finding information about a given subject or topic was one of the most commonly cited strengths of networked technologies, not only by teachers, but also by pupils and parents.
 The attractiveness and currency of World Wide Web resources and the ability to go beyond the school's repertoire of resources were all commonly cited reasons for using the Internet.
 Teachers also acknowledged, however, that material which children found on the Internet could be inappropriate or at a level which was beyond their understanding: